tylerreny/tylerreny.github.io/research.md

 # Publications

+**Protecting the Right to Discriminate: The Second Great Migration and Racial Threat in the American West** (with Ben Newman) *Conditional Acceptance at American Political Science Review*

+Taking advantage of a unique event in American history, the Second Great Migration, we explore whether the rapid entry of blacks into nearly exclusively white contexts triggered "racial threat" in white voting behavior in the state of California.
+Utilizing historical administrative data, we find that increasing proximity to previously white areas experiencing drastic black population growth between 1940 to 1960 is associated with significant increases in aggregate white voter support for a highly racially-charged ballot measure, Proposition 14, which legally protected racial discrimination in housing.
+Importantly, we find that this result holds when restricting the analysis to all-white areas with high rates of residential tenure and low rates of white population growth.
+These latter findings indicate that this relationship materializes in contexts where a larger share of white voters (a) were present during the treatment and (b) exercised residential-choice before the treatment commenced, which is suggestive of a causal effect.

 **Roots of the Radical Right: Nostalgic Deprivation in the United States and Britain** (with Justin Gest and Jeremy Mayer) *Comparative Political Studies*

 Following trends in Europe over the past decade, support for the Radical Right has recently grown more significant in the United States and the United Kingdom.
 While the United Kingdom has witnessed the rise of Radical Right fringe groups, the United States’ political spectrum has been altered by the Tea Party and the election of Donald Trump.
 This paper asks what predicts white individuals’ support for such groups.
 In original, representative surveys of white individuals in Britain and the United States, we use an innovative technique to measure subjective social, political, and economic status that captures individuals' perceptions of increasing or decreasing deprivation over time.
 We then analyze the impact of these deprivation measures on support for the Radical Right among Republicans (Conservatives), Democrats (Labourites), and Independents.
 We show that nostalgic deprivation among white respondents drives support for the Radical Right in the United Kingdom and the United States. [[PDF]](http://tylerreny.github.io/pdf/pubs/reny_2017_cps_final.pdf) [[Supplement and Replication]](https://github.com/tylerreny/tylerreny.github.io/tree/master/replication/CPS_2017)